-- Randomness is essential for symmetric key cryptography - e.g., random keystream for stream cipher - If an attacker can predict a random number, many cryptographic schemes will be broken
+- Randomness is essential for symmetric key cryptography - e.g., Stream cipher requires a random keystream - If an attacker can predict a random number, many cryptographic schemes will be broken

 - How can we securely generate random numbers? - Can computers generate random numbers?